CurlyWurly-1/Jetson_nano_2GB_Setup_tips/README.md

      - echo "sudo docker run --runtime nvidia -it --rm --network host --volume ~/nvdli-data:/nvdli-nano/data --device /dev/video0  nvcr.io/nvidia/dli/dli-nano-ai:v2.0.2-r32.7.1" > docker_dli_run.sh
      - chmod +x docker_dli_run.sh
      - ./docker_dli_run.sh

-8) IF YOU REBOOT, GET THE JUPYTER NOTEBOOK BACK
-   - If you reboot, the Jupyter notebook will not be running - You can bring it back by executing the last line of the above as follows (There is no need to re-install from scratch) by executing the following commands:
+   - If you reboot, you can bring back the Jupyter notebook by executing the last command of the above as follows (There is no need to re-install from scratch):
      - ./docker_dli_run.sh

-9) INSTALL VSCODE
+8) INSTALL VSCODE
    - Download the .deb file for 'ARM64'.
 When downloaded, click on it, and in the next window, press "install".
 After it has installed, VsCode can be accessed in the "programming" section when you press the bottom left icon (like START in Windows!).
 Right click the VsCode icon and Select "add to desktop" for easy access
      - https://code.visualstudio.com/download

-10) INSTALL PYTHON VIRTUAL ENVIRONMENT.
+9) INSTALL PYTHON VIRTUAL ENVIRONMENT.
 Execute the following in a terminal
    - In a terminal window, execute the following commands:
      - sudo apt-get install -y python3-venv
      - python3 -m venv .py3venv